 How is sex determined?

 Sex is one of the most universal and important biological phenomena, but its underlying mechanism is unexpectedly labil throughout evolution.
 Sex determination usually occurs during early development, when genetic or environmental cues commit the biopotential gonad to differentiate into either testis or ovary.
-We are collecting transcriptomes from several vetebrate species embryos, in order to identify the unknown master sex-determining genes, and seek to answer how is sex determined, and why the molecular mechanism is so diverse across speices?
+We are collecting transcriptomes from several vetebrate species embryos, in order to identify the unknown master sex-determining genes, and seek to answer how is sex determined, and why the molecular mechanism is so diverse across species?

 What drives the sex chromosome pair to diverge?